 A trademark search is a thorough search of trademark databases and other marketplace resources to check whether a mark is previously owned or in-use by any other party.
 Conducting a trademark search before filing an application for registration is essential as it allows a person to clarify the use of his mark and makes registration process easy in case no similar mark is found to be in use before.

 Why should a company go for Patent Protection?

-Most of the businesses often think whether it is worthwhile to go for trademark protection.
-Below are some of the advantages of trademark protection which will help then figure out the importance of protection.
+Most of the startup companies often think whether it is worthwhile or not to go for patent protection for their innovations.
+Below are some of the advantages or benefits of patent protection which will help them figure out the importance of patent protection.

 Why should I file a patent application in different countries?

 Patents are jurisdictional in nature.
 An individual or person receives the protection of a patent based on the exclusivity of the idea or invention throughout the world.
 A patent will be granted to a person if and only if the idea presented by the person has not been known anywhere in the world.
 Additionally, there must not be any granted patent in any part of the world related to the idea presented by the person.
 Moreover, the person can seek protection of his idea throughout the world by seeking patent protection and following the rules and laws established by the government of each country.